Easy, everyday menopause tips

-Peri-menopause refers to the transition of time between the reproductive years up to and beyond the last episode of menstrual bleeding, which is defined as menopause (1).
-For many women, there is a great struggle to embrace this big change in there life, resulting in exacerbation of the situation.
-The changes in estrogen levels and a decline in other hormone levels such as progesterone can have a great impact on our emotional health due to changes in neurotransmitter levels and ultimately bringing about poor tolerance of stressful situations and mood swings (1).
-Vis versa, anxiety can also cause a fluctuation of hormonal levels as our levels are compromised when we are stressed to further limiting the production of progesterone (1).
+Peri-menopause refers to the transition of time between the reproductive years up to and beyond the last episode of menstrual bleeding, which is defined as menopause.
+For many women, there is a great struggle to embrace this big change in their life, resulting in exacerbation of the situation.
+The changes in estrogen levels and a decline in other hormone levels such as progesterone can have a great impact on our emotional health due to changes in neurotransmitter levels and ultimately bringing about poor tolerance of stressful situations and mood swings.
+Vis versa, anxiety can also cause a fluctuation of hormonal levels as our levels are compromised when we are stressed to further limiting the production of progesterone.
 It is no wonder many women feel overwhelmed during this time trying to juggle busy families, work and social lives, whilst trying to manage peri-menopausal symptoms at the same time!
 I have compiled some tips to ease you through this stage of you life.

 - Making time for yourself – What does self-care mean to you?
 At this point in your life, you know what relaxes you and keeps stress at bay.
 Make your own ‘self-care regime’ that consists of a regular exercise program with resistance and cardio, walking, yoga, meditation.
 Book yourself in for a massage.